s3rj/futuramaProject/README.md

-# futuramaTranscripts
-futurama via transcript data
+# futurama via script data

 utilizing axios and cheerio to collect transcript data for the original 4 seasons of Futurama  from theinfosphere.org